juju/docs/src/en/getting-started.md

 ??????
 Blurb about what Juju is ??????
 Juju works with public clouds, private clouds, MAAS, and LXD.

-A central Juju machine, the controller, processes all of the events that occur between the Juju client and the workload machines.
-The instructions on this page will show you how to get started with Juju by using the online-hosted JAAS (Juju as a Service) controller.

-Using JAAS does not preclude the use of the traditional command line client for managing Juju.
-Anything you do in JAAS is transparent to the Juju client, and vice versa.
-We'll provide instructions for doing so along with a crash course on client usage.

-An alternative method for learning about Juju is to run it alongside LXD containers (see tutorial [Using Juju locally (LXD)][tutorial-lxd]).
+(Juju as a Service)

+One such machine, the *controller*, acts as the central management node on a per-cloud basis.
+This guide foregoes the need to create a controller through the use of *JAAS*, the graphical online controller.

 ## JAAS

 JAAS supports the following public clouds: [Amazon AWS][clouds-aws], [Google GCE][clouds-gce], and [Microsoft Azure][clouds-azure].
-An account with one of these clouds will therefore be needed (we'll later upload the account's credentials to JAAS).
+An account with one of these clouds will therefore be required.

-!!!
-Note:
-    You may want to create a separate set of cloud credentials for use with JAAS.

-You will also need an [Ubuntu SSO account][ubuntu-sso] to authenticate with JAAS.
+You will also need an [Ubuntu SSO account][ubuntu-sso] in order to authenticate with JAAS.

 ### Log in to JAAS